Sacrifice

 Out of the many things in life, we tend to view religion as something that is beneficial for us.
 It may give us a sense of community, inner peace, a framework of morality and purpose to life.
 And indeed religion fills those roles.
 However, it would be naive to say that all that is needed to see the fruits of religion is faith alone.

-In Islam, we are commanded to perform obligatory actions and recommended to carry out voluntary ones, stay away from disliked actions and forbidden from evil ones.
+In Islam, we are commanded to perform obligatory actions and recommended to carry out voluntary ones, discouraged from disliked actions and forbidden from sinful ones.
 But the quality and quantity of our ibadah and our distance from that which is forbidden is what distinguishes the different levels of iman amongst Mankind.
-Indeed, is it that which tests a person's sincerity towards Allah.
+Indeed, it is that which tests a person's sincerity towards Allah.
 Does a Muslim put faith in his religion just because it makes him feel good, or is it because he wants to seek Allah's pleasure?

-When we think of sacrifice, we may perhaps think of charity, umrah / hajj, seeking knowledge or perhaps one of the biggest lifestyle changes one makes: marriage.
+When we think of sacrifice, we may think of charity, umrah / hajj, seeking knowledge or, perhaps one of the biggest lifestyle changes one may make: marriage.
 All of these actions requires sacrificing resources most valued to Man: time, money and energy.
 But Islam requires many sacrifices from us on a daily basis as well.
 Our 5 daily prayers require a slice of our time at regular intervals of the day.
-Even though they may be simple to perform, it requires planning especially if we are busy outside and not in the comfort of our homes: to take wudu and find a place and time for it.
+Even though they may be simple to perform, it requires planning especially if we are busy outside and not in the comfort of our homes.
 In fact, many of us go to the extent that we revolve our daily plans around prayer, which is what Allah may have intended anyway.

 But even more than that, a person of taqwa makes sacrifices (for the sake of Allah) in his or her every breath.
-Really, what sacrifice comes down to is jihad.
-In essence, jihad means to fight; fight against any and every desire for the sake of Allah.
-Whether it is to struggle in avoiding sin (such as resisting our desire to partake in sinful desires and giving up sinful habits) or enjoining goodness (such as extending our hand in charity even if we feel that we are financially constrained, or something simple as getting up to take wudu for salah even though you feel lazy to do so).
-Jihad is embedded in a Muslim's daily life.
+In essence, sacrifice is jihad.
+Jihad is to struggle, or to fight against any and every desire for the sake of Allah.
+Whether it is in forbidding evil (such as resisting our desire to partake in sinful desires and giving up sinful habits) or enjoining good (such as extending our hand in charity and something simple as getting up to take wudu for prayer), jihad is embedded in a Muslim's daily life.
 Knowing that, we should be more conscious of our decisions in life, rather then just "going with the flow", or giving in to our desires without second thought.

 Ramadan

 Everyone should reconsider what they view as a "hassle" in religion.
-Because we sacrifice much our lives doing inconsequential or unimportant things anyway.
-Yes, they may seem important, such as having a job to sustain ourselves, or a hobby to keep our minds healthy, but none of them can be compared to the importance of religion.
-For religion is the ultimate goal of one's life, and it determines the state of our affairs in the Hereafter.
+Because we sacrifice much our lives doing incidental or less-than-important things anyway.
+Yes, having a job to sustain ourselves, or a hobby to keep our minds healthy may seem important, but none of them can be compared to the importance of religion.
+For religion is the ultimate goal of one's life, and it determines the state of our affairs in the everlasting Hereafter.
 I'm not saying we all need to be "super pious".
-Rather we should just try to our best, and maybe a little more.
+Rather we should just try to our best, and maybe strive for a little more.
 If we are able to make sacrifices for things of the dunya, why are we not able to do it for Allah?
-We should rejoice whenever our heart feels heavy to perform something for the sake of Allah for that is a sign that we are fighting our nafs; a sacrifice to prove our love to Him, and inshaAllah a sign of a greater reward to come from Him.
+We should rejoice whenever our heart feels heavy to perform something for the sake of Allah for that is a sign that we are fighting our nafs; a sacrifice to prove our love to Him, and inshaAllah a sign of a greater reward to come (from Him).